OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 4.6.
 Indirect prompt injection
-Impact: Getting unwanted answers or actions from hidden instructions in a prompt
+Impact: Getting unwanted answers or actions from hidden instructions in a prompt.

-Prompt injection manipulates a large language model (GenAI) through the injection of prompts into prompts, causing unintended actions or answers by the LLM.
-The flexibility of natural language makes it harder to apply input validation than for strict syntax situations like SQL commands.
-The obvious countermeasure is the one that mitigates all the risks in this guide: oversight, e.g. asking users to review any substantial actions taken, such as sending e-mails.
+Prompt injection manipulates a large language model (GenAI) through the injection of instructions as part of a text from a compromised source that is inserted into a prompt by an application, causing unintended actions or answers by the LLM.

+Example: let's say a chat application takes questions about car models.
+It turns a question into a prompt to a Large Language Model by adding the text from the website about that car.
+If that website has been compromised with instruction invisibile to the eye, those instructions are inserted into the prompt and may result in the user getting false or offensive information.

+Controls:
+* See General controls, in particular OVERSIGHT which remains the last defense against unwanted behaviour
+* Input validation - although with limited effectiveness.
+The flexibility of natural language makes it harder to apply input validation than for strict syntax situations like SQL commands
+*

 References:
 * [Simon Willison's article](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/)